riok/mapperly/docs/docs/configuration/reusing-mapping-configurations.md

 - `MapValue`
 - `MapDerivedType`

-### Including the Mapping configuration from base class
+### Including a Mapping Configuration from a Base Class

-This attribute also supports including the configurations of the base class.
-Suppose you want to map `Apple` to `AppleDto` and the mapping logic is defined for its base classes `Fruit` to `FruitDto`.
+This attribute also supports including configurations from a base class.
+For example, suppose you want to map `Apple` to `AppleDto` and the mapping logic is defined for the base classes `Fruit` to `FruitDto`.
-Here's how you can do it:
+Here's how to set it up:

 ```csharp
 class Fruit